Atreyu4EVR/BYUI-AI-Training/README.md

 # Create a web app using the container image
 az webapp create --resource-group byui-ai-training-rg --plan byui-ai-training-plan --name byui-ai-training --deployment-container-image-name byuiaitraining.azurecr.io/byui-ai-training:latest
 ```

+## Contributing

+### Guidelines

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/your-feature`)
+3. Commit your changes (`git commit -m 'Add some feature'`)
+4. Push to the branch (`git push origin feature/your-feature`)
+5. Open a Pull Request

+### Code Style

+- Follow the existing code style
+- Use TypeScript for all new components
+- Add JSDoc comments for functions and components
+- Ensure components are responsive

 ## License